Azure/portaldocs/portal-sdk/generated/portalfx-extension-accessibility.md

 <a name="accessibility"></a>
 # Accessibility

 Accessibility is about making the portal usable by everyone.
 There are many resources available at Microsoft to help on guidance, testing, and reporting.
 For terseness, this document assumes basic knowledge on the topic.
-Please refer to the [Microsoft Accessibility resources website](aka.ms/enable) for details if needed.
+Please refer to the [Microsoft Accessibility resources website](https://aka.ms/enable) for details if needed.

-This document focuses on how the framework enables content owner to implement accessible UI, and how to address bugs that are filed from the accessibility testing team.
+This document focuses on how the framework enables content owners to implement accessible UI, and how to address bugs that are filed from the accessibility testing team.

 <a name="accessibility-what-the-framework-provides"></a>
 ## What the framework provides